Transilvania International Film Festival

 If selected for the festival, the right-holders of each film will be contacted by the festival team regarding participation to the festival and the full list of needed materials.

-Screening materials for each films will be sent by June 15, 2021 to Romanian Film Promotion (Str.
+Physical screening materials (such as DCP etc.) for each film will be sent by May 1st, 2023 to Romanian Film Promotion (Str.
 Popa Soare, nr.
-52, et.1, ap.
-4, Sector 2, Bucharest 023984) or to the address indicated by the festival print traffic department via e-mail.
+52, et.1, ap.4, Sector 2, Bucharest 023984) or to the address indicated by the festival print traffic department via e-mail.

 Return print transport costs will be covered by the film distributor or producer.